MaximilianLombardo/cellxgene-docs/explorer/annotations.md

 `cellxgene` autosaves any changes made to your annotations every 3 seconds.

 #### I think I deleted my annotations!
-Oh noes!
+Can they be recovered?

 Not to worry!
 We save the last 10 versions of your annotations in `annotations-directory/NAME-backups/`

 #### What about creating continuous annotations?

 Continuous metadata is important!
-However, these values \(e.g., pseudotime\) are the result of statistical analyses that are beyond cellxgene's visualization- and exploration-focused scope.
+However, these values \(e.g., pseudotime\) are the result of statistical analyses that are beyond cellxgene's visualization and exploration focused scope.
 We do, of course, provide visualization of continuous metadata values computed elsewhere and stored in `anndata.obs`.

 #### I keep getting weird index errors when trying to join my annotations to my anndata?